kirmerzlikin/cf-buildpack-logstash/README.md

 The follow settings are allowed:

-* `LOGSTASH_VERION`: Version of Logstash to be deployed
+* `LOGSTASH_VERION`: Version of Logstash to be deployed.
+Defaults to 2.4.0
-* `LOGSTASH_CMD_ARGS`: Additional command line arguments for Logstash
+* `LOGSTASH_CMD_ARGS`: Additional command line arguments for Logstash.
+Empty by default
 * `LOGSTASH_PLUGINS`: Array of Logstash plugins, which are not provided with the default Logstash, but are installable by `logstash-plugin`.
+Empty by default
 * `LOGSTASH_CONFIG_CHECK`: Boolean (0/1) if a pre-flight-check should be performed with the Logstash configuration during app deployment.
+Defaults to `1`
 * `LS_HEAP_SIZE`: Heap size for Logstash.
-By defaults to 90% of the app memory limit.
+By defaults to 90% of the app memory limit

 Example file: